-No Prior PD-1 Adjuvant Therapy OR Completed Adjuvant PD-1 therapy ≥ 6 months before relapse
+No Prior PD-1 Adjuvant Therapy or Completed Adjuvant PD-1 Therapy 6 Months or More Before Relapse

-For individuals with BRAF mutation and with no prior PD-1 adjuvant therapy or completed adjuvant PD-1 therapy 6 months or longer, there are three available first line options, of which will determine subsequent second-line or third-line options:
+For individuals with BRAF mutation and with no prior PD-1 adjuvant therapy or who completed adjuvant PD-1 therapy 6 months or more before relapse, there are 3 available first-line options, of which will determine subsequent second-line or third-line options:

-- Pembrolizumab or nivolumab: If individuals have either pembrolizumab or nivolumab as a first-line option, the second-line option can be ipilimumab or BRAF targeted therapy.
-For those who have received ipilimumab as a second-line option, the third-line option is BRAF targeted therapy.
-For those who have received BRAF targeted therapy as a second-line option, the third line option is ipilimumab. - 2.
-Ipilimumab-nivolumab then followed by nivolumab maintenance: Alternatively, individuals may begin first-line option as ipilmumab-nivolumab which is followed by nivolumab maintenance therapy. - 3.
-BRAF targeted therapy: Individuals may begin with BRAF targeted therapy as a first-line option.
-These individuals must have at least completed prior adjuvant BRAF therapy more than 6 months ago, if given in this setting.
+- 1. Pembrolizumab or nivolumab: If individuals have either pembrolizumab or nivolumab as a first-line option, the second-line option can be ipilimumab or BRAF-targeted therapy.
+For those who have received ipilimumab as a second-line option, the third-line option is BRAF-targeted therapy.
+For those who have received BRAF-targeted therapy as a second-line option, the third-line option is ipilimumab. - 2.
+Ipilimumab-nivolumab then followed by nivolumab maintenance: Alternatively, individuals may begin the first-line option of ipilimumab-nivolumab, which is followed by nivolumab maintenance therapy. - 3.
+BRAF-targeted therapy: Individuals may begin with BRAF-targeted therapy as a first-line option.
+Available BRAF-targeted therapy options include dabrafenib-trametinib, encorafenib-binimetinib, and cobimetinib-vemurafenib.
+If given in this setting, these individuals must have completed prior adjuvant BRAF therapy more than 6 months previoulsy.
 The second-line option would be a choice of pembrolizumab or nivolumab with a subsequent third-line option of ipilimumab.
-Another second line option would be ipilimumab-nivolumab followed by nivolumab maintenance therapy. - Relapse during Adjuvant PD-1 therapy or within 6 months
+Another second-line option would be ipilimumab-nivolumab followed by nivolumab maintenance therapy.

+Relapse During Adjuvant PD-1 Therapy or Within 6 Months

-For individuals with BRAF mutation, relapse during adjuvant or within 6 months of PD-1 therapy, the first-line options would be a choice between ipilimumab or BRAF targeted therapy.
-If the first-line option is ipilimumab, then the second-line option is BRAF targeted therapy.
+For individuals with BRAF mutation who relapse during adjuvant or within 6 months of PD-1 therapy, the first-line options would be a choice between ipilimumab or BRAF-targeted therapy.
+If the first-line option is ipilimumab, then the second-line option is BRAF-targeted therapy.
 If the first-line option is BRAF-targeted therapy, the second-line option is ipilimumab.